Up to 60% off sofas & mattresses — limited‑time deals.

 • Mattress Length: 80 inches

-• Upholstery: Leather or Fabric
+• Upholstery: Leather or fabric

-• Warranty: Lifetime on mechanism
+• Warranty: Limited lifetime frame, 10-year mechanism

 Review Score